 Here are some of my tried-and-true tips:

-I have one central account (KOHO, of course!), which I then divide between money for bills vs. spending money.
+I use one central account (KOHO, of course!), which I then divide between money for bills vs. spending money.
 I try to pay my bills right on payday and for those I can't, I create a goal for them within KOHO.
 I fund most of the goal right away so that the money is out of my 'Spendable.'
 I then use my KOHO card for my everyday spending.
-Using just one card makes money management so much easier than having multiple bank accounts.
+Staying away from credit cards helps me know I'm not adding debt.

 Treat savings or debt payments like a bill 💵